 Apologies in advance to all plant-based eaters out there – this round-up is strictly for the carnivores.
 This time around, we’re checking out the finest hunks of meat available around town.
 No, we’re not talking about Aussie Thunder Male Revue.
 We’re talking about barbecue – American barbecue, to be precise.
 Brisket, pulled pork, ribs, sausages – if it’s smoky, saucy and meaty, it’s exactly what we’re after.
 We’ve assembled a list of some of the best bricks-and-mortar barbecue locations in Brisbane.
 Be wary of reading while hungry – this list will get the salivation glands working overtime.

-Proof BBQ & Booze, Windsor: This pitmaster’s paradise might be the newest on this list, but Proof BBQ & Booze has quickly made a name for itself amongst Brisbane’s brisket-loving diners.
-Proof’s outdoor smoker and kitchen lovingly cooks a diverse mix of meaty morsels, with a menu specialising in a by-the-pound meat selection that includes beef brisket and short rib, pulled pork, pork ribs, hot links and smoked chickens, accompanied by extras such as taxi fries (deep-fried chicken skin), sweet smoked pecan wings, double beef-and-cheese smash burger, barbecue-shrimp grits, mac’n’cheese, a 50-ounce tomahawk to share, and smoked watermelon with prosciutto and gorgonzola.
+Proof BBQ & Booze, Toowoomba: This pit-master’s paradise is hailed as one of Queensland’s best, earning name for itself amongst Brisbane’s brisket-loving diners.
+Though Proof’s Windsor spot is out of action in the wake of the floods, fans can head up the range to Toowoomba, where Proof’s diverse mix of meaty morsels is available.
+The menu specialises in a by-the-pound meat selection that includes beef brisket and short rib, pulled pork, pork ribs, hot links and smoked chickens, accompanied by extras such as taxi fries (deep-fried chicken skin), sweet smoked pecan wings, double beef-and-cheese smash burger, barbecue-shrimp grits, mac’n’cheese, a 50-ounce tomahawk to share, and smoked watermelon with prosciutto and gorgonzola.

 Smokey Moo, Newstead: Formerly an East Brisbane operation, Gasworks is now where you can find one of Brisbane’s most dedicated barbecue outlets.
 Shalom and Wensley Bitton are dishing up straightforward meals their charming barbecue nook Smokey Moo.
 Woods such as black wattle, Australian oak, macadamia wood and pecan chips are used to smoked the likes of brisket, ribs, beef cheeks and house-cured pastrami, all of which are dreamily succulent and flavoursome.